Author – Mitali Khatokar

 The classrooms of Paranga Vidya Kendra are built in the form of pyramid structures, which are designed into typical classrooms for students for imbibing effective techniques of teaching in a rural environment.
 According to the Paranga Charitable Trust’s managing trustee M.R.Rama Murthy, the school is designed in such a manner that comes with strong traditional and scientific reasoning; moreover it is an architectural marvel.
 The structure has a regular stone and concrete foundation base and a steel framing, on which terracotta tiles are placed as roofing.

-Adopting this principle, the school has built 10 pyramid structures for hosting classes, canteen, meditation and an auditorium for cultural programs.
+Adopting this principle, the school has built 10 pyramid structures for hosting classes, a canteen and an auditorium for cultural programs.
 The 30 feet x 30 feet pyramids are equipped with strategically placed glass panes that not only bring in ample sunlight inside the classrooms, but also help in ventilation.
 Visitors to Paranga Vidya Kendra can observe that these unique structures have managed to create an energetic environment for teaching.

 The school’s students revel in this system of open class rooms that instantly reminds us of the ancient gurukul system of education in India, wherein the children sat in the open landscape, below the canopy of trees providing for an open space, that allowed the free flow of knowledge and learning.
 Similarly, the gardens serve not only as a playground for the children, but also provide a serene environment for teachers and visitors alike.
 It was a surprise for me to find a few students studying or writing their exams out in the open garden by the greenery of the plants and trees that surround their pyramid class rooms.